Steering Input Type and Reversing Behaviour¶

 This Two Paddle Input method can be enabled by setting PILOT_STEER_TYPE to “1”.

 Once enabled, raising RC input 1 channel high is like controlling the left motor of a skid-steer vehicle so the vehicle will turn right.
 Raising RC input channel 3 is like controlling the right motor so the vehicle will turn left.
 Raising both channels high will cause the vehicle to move forward, lowering both will cause the vehicle to backup.

 Most users of skid steering vehicles should leave the PILOT_STEER_TYPE parameter at the default of “0” meaning the pilot controls the vehicle using one RC input for throttle and another for steering.

 ArduPilot Rover’s reversing behaviour is just like a full sized car, regardless of whether the vehicle is a regular steering-throttle style vehicle or a skid-steering vehicles.

-Some users, especially users of skid-steering vehicles, may wish the vehicle’s turning direction to be the same whether moving forward or reversing.
+Some users, especially users of skid-steering vehicles and omni vehicles, may wish the vehicle’s turning direction to be the same whether moving forward or reversing.
 This can be accomplished by setting PILOT_STEER_TYPE to “3”